 Pilgrimage to Japan

-including walking the Ancient Trail of Kumano Kudo, temple stay Mt Koya, visits to Nara & Kyoto with Venerable Kartson
+including walking the Ancient Trail of Kumano Kodo, temple stay Mt Koya, visits to Nara & Kyoto with Venerable Kartson

-Our walk is very ﬂexible with shortcut options.
-Without the short-cuts we will walk 54km over four days, but with two guides with the group which ever option you choose you will not be alone.
+Our walk is very flexible with several shortcut options.
+Without the short-cuts we will walk 54km over four days, however with two insider guides supporting the group you will not be alone, whichever option you choose to take.
 The walk can be strenuous at times, but you will have the luxury of only carrying a day-pack each day.

 |12-22 October 2018|

 A donation of $500 from the cost of this trip is for Chenrezig Institute.